aslon1213/1mconnections/README.md

 # 1mconnections

-achieving 1 million connection of client to server in one. physical machine
+achieving 1 million client to server connections in one physical machine